zenmanenergy/SoldDownTheRiver/README.md

 7. Open two terminal windows in VS Code.
 	In the first terminal window go to the /Client folder so do `cd Client` Then turn on the svelte development server with: `npm run dev`
 	In the second terminal window go to the /Server folder so do: `cd Server` Then turn on the python development server with: `flask run --host=0.0.0.0 --port=`

+Once you have all of this code installed, you will need to:

+1. Fork this repository (button in the upper right corner of this web page)

+2. Clone this repository onto your laptop

+3. Find an issue to work on (look at the issues link on this oage)

+4. Work and test the issue on your laptop.

+5. As you make changes to the code you will commit and push the code to your forked version of the code

+6. Once the code is working correctly you will issue a pull request

+7. I will accept or reject the changes, merging your code into the main codebase